BMS has been a national School to Watch since 2012

 Whole-school meetings happen throughout the year.

-Students are all smiles in the challenging new playground
+Students are all smiles in the challenging playground

 5th graders learn their instruments in time for a fall concert.

-Students take pride in their school with a new service program this year in Crew
+Students take pride in their school and help in their community through Crew

 The following are websites dedicated to providing resources and information about gifted and talented learners which parents, teachers and students may find helpful: